Best Places to Visit in Malaysia: A Practical Guide by Travel Style

 Within Malaysia’s overall destination landscape, islands represent the relaxation and nature-escape category, often paired with cities or highland regions to balance a trip.
 The choice of island usually depends more on region and season than on individual attractions.

-For a detailed comparison of island regions, seasons, and travel styles, see our Islands in Malaysia guide.
+For a detailed comparison of island regions, seasons, and travel styles, see our islands in Malaysia guide.

 Highlands & Hill Stations in Malaysia